DougHennig/Ribbon/README.md

 All of the classes for the ribbon components are in SFRibbon.vcx.

-* SFRibbonBase: the base class for most ribbon components except as shown; a subclass of Container.
+* SFRibbonBase: the parent class for most ribbon components except as shown; a subclass of Container.

 * SFRibbon: the ribbon class.